Ad Blocker Detected

 J1 Visa (Exchange Visitor)

-The J1 visa compels the student to return to their home country for a minimum of two years after the end of their studies in the USA before being eligible to apply for a permanent residence visa.
+The J1 visa compels the student to return to their home country for two years after the end of their studies in the USA.
+They will then be eligible to apply for a permanent residence visa.

 M1 Visa (Vocational Student)